-Wrapping an RV can be a costly procedure, but it implies a few quite significant benefits.
-Aside from making your RV more eye-catching and appealing for your own taste, an RV wrap actually allows you to preserve the original coating and paint of your RV for future reselling!
+That’s a great question, Mike.
+Wrapping an RV can be costly but implies a few significant benefits.
+Aside from making your RV more eye-catching and appealing for your own taste, an RV wrap allows you to preserve the original coating and paint of your RV for future reselling!

-No matter what your reasoning behind RV wrapping is though, you will need to prepare a decent budget for it.
+Regardless of your reasoning behind RV wrapping, you must prepare a decent budget.
 However, how much exactly does an RV wrap cost nowadays?
 Let’s try to find that out below!

 How much does it cost to wrap an RV?

-We will be using the RV live pricing tool of Wake Graphics to show pricing examples.
-Wake Graphics has a good breakdown of prices by RV types, so you should be able to get a good idea of how costly a vinyl wrap will be for your RV.
+We will use Wake Graphics’ RV live pricing tool to show pricing examples.
+Wake Graphics has a good breakdown of prices by RV type, so you should know how costly a vinyl wrap will be for your RV.

 We are using Wake Graphics’ info since they were the only company we found to show more or less specific prices.
-Wake Graphics shows pricing for wrapping of the sides, front, back, slide outs, and windows.
+Wake Graphics shows pricing for wrapping the sides, front, back, slide-outs, and windows.
 Aside from that, you may have them create a wrap design for you and ship the wrap to you for an additional fee.

-All of the above means that Wake Graphics wraps are middle-to-high-end wraps, so their pricing should represent the upper bound of prices you are going to encounter out there.
+All of the above means that Wake Graphics wraps are middle-to-high-end wraps, so their pricing should represent the upper bound of prices you will encounter.

-With that being said, let’s see what money you should expect to pay depending on your RV’s class.
-Keep in mind that the pricing you will see appears not to include any labor costs.
+Let’s see what money you should expect to pay depending on your RV’s class.
+Remember that the pricing you will see does not include any labor costs.

 Sides